andreasMazur/geoconv/README.md

 **Geo**desic **conv**olutional neural networks belong to the category of intrinsic mesh CNNs [1].
 They operate directly on object surfaces, therefore expanding the application of convolutions to non-Euclidean data.
-The **geoconv** library delivers an implementation of the **geodesic convolution** [2] while taking into account discretization ideas which were given in [3].
-Additionally, preprocessing functions, like computing geodesic polar coordinates on triangulated object meshes [4], which are required to feed data into the geodesic convolution layer, are included too.
+The **GeoConv** library delivers an implementation of the **geodesic convolution** [2] while taking into account suggestions for implementation details which were given in [3].
+Additionally, all required preprocessing functions, like computing geodesic polar coordinates on triangulated object meshes [4] and the computation of Barycentric coordinates, are included too.

 ## Installation
 1. Install **[BLAS](https://netlib.org/blas/#_reference_blas_version_3_10_0)** and **[CBLAS](https://netlib.org/blas/#_cblas)**